 For example, if your bankroll consists of $10 000 and you place sports trades with an average of + 3% EV per trade. +EV being the trades where you get a higher odds than the closing lines of the sharpest bookmakers.
 Now let’s assume that you place your trades with a flat structure* of $100 per bet and that over the weekend you place 100 bets.
 Then your expected profit would be: 100 (trades) x $100 * 1,03 (EV) - $10 000 = $300.
 Now obviously, whether you endure winning or losing streaks will have an impact on your actual profits .
 If we assume that there is no variance in the 100 trades we placed or in other words that we are neither lucky nor unlucky, our actual profits would be equal to our expected profits of $300.
 In reality, the variance will only even out if you are able to place a high amount of +EV trades.

 *Your bet sizing is an important topic when trading in the sports market.
-You can read more about bet sizing on the following link and also run a simulation of how different input variables affect your potential profits.
+You can read more about bet sizing in this article.

 To sum it up there are 3 main advantages of trading in the sports market compared to the stock market: